rathrio/lists/README.md

 ![Screenshot](https://i.imgur.com/w5QObdq.png)

-Smart lists to keep track of media to consume.
+Lists to keep track of movies, TV shows, games, books and various other things.
+This project exists because I'd rather manage these in one self-hosted location instead of multiple third-party services, such as Letterboxd, Goodreads or the Steam Library.

 ## Prerequisites